 Hanfu Tang Style Dress with Chest-Level Ruqun

 Chest-level ruqun is a term used to refer to a specific type of women's ruqun attire during the Sui, Tang, and Five Dynasties periods.
 It is one of the traditional costumes of the Han nationality.
 Many actresses in period dramas love wearing this type of chest-level ruqun.
-Not only was it popular during the Sui and Tang dynasties, but even in some historical fantasy or immortal martial arts dramas, such dresses are commonly seen, indicating how widely loved they are by many women.
+Not only was it popular during the Sui and Tang dynasties, but even in some historical fantasy or immortal dramas, such dresses are commonly seen, indicating how widely loved they are by many women.
 Let's take a look at which post-90s actresses wore chest-level ruqun in period dramas!
 Hanfu Tang Style Dress with Chest-Level Ruqun-1

 With the weather getting warmer, fairy-like fans of chest-level ruqun will be eager to wear their hanfu again.
 “Chest-level ruqun” will once again dominate the wardrobes.
 However, there has always been a misconception about chest-level ruqun.
 Is chest-level ruqun really “ruqun”?
-Since most of the chest-level ruqun sold on the market have relatively thin tops, sometimes just a layer of , according to the distinction in hanfu that “single-layer is a shirt, double-layer is ru”, what do you think chest-level ruqun should be called?
+Since most of the chest-level ruqun sold on the market have relatively thin tops, sometimes just a layer of sheer fabric, according to the distinction in hanfu that “single-layer is a , double-layer is ru”, what do you think chest-level ruqun should be called?

 Hanfu Tang Style Dress with Chest-Level Ruqun-2